CONSERVATORY FACULTY RECITAL SERIES

 Marianne Lauffer, Director

 The Conservatory offers a variety of summer music camps for toddlers to teens.
 Students with or without previous musical experience are eligible to attend.
-A separate brochure detailing the 2015 summer camps will be available in January.
+Information outlining the 2016 summer camps will be available in January on the website at www.rider.edu/conservatorycamps.
+Summer camp registration begins on January 18, 2016.
 Resident middle-school, high-school, and adult programs are offered through Westminster Choir College Continuing Education; call 609-924-7416 or go to www.rider.edu/woce.

 ENA BRONSTEIN BARTON PIANO SCHOLARSHIP

 This scholarship was established in Spring 2011 to honor Ena Bronstein Barton, the head of the piano department at Westminster Conservatory, member of the piano faculty at Westminster Choir College, and internationally acclaimed performer.
 Each spring, Conservatory piano teachers will nominate students in grades 9 through 11 who have studied with them for a minimum of two years.
 The student must be a talented and hardworking pianist—an all-around musician who studies theory and/or a second instrument at the Conservatory and exhibits the community spirit of the Conservatory.
-A panel of Conservatory piano teachers will review the applications and choose the recipient.
-The scholarship winner will receive a $250-per-term tuition remission to apply toward their piano study at the Conservatory in the following academic year.
+A panel of Conservatory piano teachers will choose the recipient and the scholarship winner receives a $250-per-term tuition remission to apply toward their piano study at the Conservatory in the following academic year.

 Esma Pasic-Filipovic, Coordinator

 This annual competition offers Conservatory students an opportunity to perform with the Westminster Community Orchestra.
-In the fall of 2014, Conservatory piano students who were registered with the Conservatory for the prior academic year (September through May) are eligible to participate with a recommendation from their private Conservatory teacher.
-Next fall (fall 2015) the competition will be open to wind, string, and adult voice students who are recommended by their private Conservatory teacher.
+In the fall of 2015, Conservatory wind, string, and adult voice students who were registered with the Conservatory for the prior academic year (September through May) are eligible to participate with a recommendation from their private Conservatory teacher.
+Next fall (fall 2016) the competition will be open to piano students who are recommended by their private Conservatory teacher.
 Winners of the Concerto Competition will be featured in performances with the Westminster Community Orchestra.
-Competition applications and guidelines will be available in the main office by September 1, 2014.
+Competition applications and guidelines will be available in the main office by September 1, 2015.

 SCHOLARSHIP AWARDS COMPETITION